Chart Color Schemes

 Brookfield - Kenmore Hills's residents are healthier than average in comparison to broader Australia with prevalence of common health conditions quite low across both younger and older age cohorts

-Brookfield - Kenmore Hills residents have a relatively low prevalence of common health conditions across both younger and older age groups.
-The rate of private health cover is exceptionally high at approximately 75% of the total population (5465 people), compared to 72.0% in Greater Brisbane, and 55.3% nationally.
-The most prevalent medical conditions are arthritis and asthma, affecting 7.3% and 6.7% of residents respectively, while 71.5% report being completely clear of medical ailments.
+Brookfield-Kenmore Hills residents have a relatively low prevalence of common health conditions across both younger and older age groups, according to health data.
+Approximately 75% of the total population (5465 people) has private health cover, which is higher than the Greater Brisbane average of 72.0%, and significantly higher than the national average of 55.3%.
+The most prevalent medical conditions in the area are arthritis and asthma, affecting 7.3 and 6.7% of residents respectively, while 71.5% report being completely free of medical ailments.

 This compares to 73.1% across Greater Brisbane.
-There are 22.3% of residents aged 65 and over (1621 people), higher than the 18.2% in Greater Brisbane.
-Health outcomes among seniors are above average, aligning with the general population's health profile.
+As of 2021, 22.3% of residents are aged 65 and over (1621 people), which is higher than the Greater Brisbane average of 18.2%.
+Despite this, health outcomes among seniors in the area are above average and broadly align with the general population's health profile.

 Frequently Asked Questions - Health